AlAmincseru/Practices/README.md

 # Practices

-I have been added all file that's file i create ..
+I have been added all file that's file i created ..